nyurik/leaflet-vega/README.md

     {
       "name": "projection",
       "type": "mercator",
       // 256 is the tile size in pixels.
-The world's width is (256 * 2^zoom)
+The world width is (256 * 2^zoom)
       // d3 mercator scaling is (world / 2 / PI)
       "scale": {"signal": "256*pow(2,zoom)/2/PI"},
       "rotate": [{"signal": "-longitude"}, 0, 0],